Community Transformation Grant

 CTG fact sheet (PDF 631KB/2pgs)

-In Minnesota, the Community Transformation Grant (CTG) works to expand efforts in tobacco-free living, active living and healthy eating, and quality clinical and other preventive services, all toward a goal of addressing health disparities, helping control health care spending, and creating a healthier future.
+In Minnesota, CTG works to expand efforts in tobacco-free living, active living and healthy eating, and quality clinical and other preventive services, all toward a goal of addressing health disparities, helping control health care spending, and creating a healthier future.

 In 2011 the Minnesota Department of Health was awarded $3.6 million per year for five years by the Centers for Disease Control and Prevention (CDC) through a highly competitive process.
 However, because of federal funding cuts, CTG is now expected to end in September 2014.